Do you only have one day in Brussels? From seeing the Manneken Pis to visiting the Grand Place, these are the best things to do in Brussels in a day!

 Love your food?
 Well Brussels has chocolates, chips, mussels and waffles, all washed down with some world-class beers.
+You can discover what to eat in Brussels in this blog post, but the food is surprisingly delicious.

 Take in the views from Mont des Arts